Frequently asked questions

 Novice - Advance skiers:

-1. Walk five minutes to the ski resort.
+1. Walk four minutes to the ski resort.

 2. Take the Nagasaka link chairlift.

 3. Ski down past the Nagasaka gondola and take the Nagasaka triple chairlift.

 4. Ski down to the ski school office which is located in the large concrete building opposite the kids park.

 Journey time: 20 minutes (allow more time for possible snow/bus delays).

 If you organise a private instructor at Mountain Pros you will have more flexibility than the Nozawa Onsen Ski School and can arrange to meet your private instructor at a convenient location such as the Karasawa green slope (5 minutes walk from Nozawa Peaks, perfect for people who have skied at least once before) or Nagasaka gondola (the main gondola, perfect for those who have some experience skiing and prefer to ski on longer slopes).

 When does the Nozawa Onsen Ski Resort open?
 Is there Night skiing?